Texas Department of Aging and Disability Services

 - A facility owner or employee who has cause to believe that the physical or mental health or welfare of a resident has been

 or may be adversely affected by abuse, neglect, or exploitation caused by another person must report the abuse, neglect, or

-- Each employee of a facility must sign a statement which states:
+- As a condition of employment an employee of a facility must sign a statement that states:

 - the employee may be criminally liable for failure to report abuses; and

-- The statements described in subsection (c) of this section must be available for inspection by DHS.
+- The statements described in subsection (c) of this section must be available for inspection by DADS.

-- A local or state law enforcement agency must be notified of reports described in subsection (a) of this section, which allege
+- A local or state law enforcement agency must be notified of reports described in subsection (a) of this section that allege

 - a residents health or safety is in imminent danger;